ms-iot/content/en-US/win10/samples/arduino-wiring/StepperMotor.md

 # Stepper Motor

-Learn how to create a simple app that controls a stepper motor.
+Learn how to create an Arduino Wiring sketch on Raspberry Pi 2 or Minnowboard Max that controls a stepper motor.
 The app runs the motor in default forward mode, default reverse mode and small-step forward mode in a loop.

 ##Setup